 Weddings are joyful times, and your speech should go with the flow.
 Keep the tone of the speech light-hearted and happy.
 Stay away from sensitive issues and give lots of thanks all around.

 Have in mind your role in the wedding as this will influence the content of your speech.

-The father of the bride, for example, should speak of his pride at this wonderful celebration, his beautiful daughter and her excellent choice of a husband, perhaps some funny family stories and definitely a word of thanks to all the gathered guests.
-This is one of few occasions where fathers are allowed to get emotional.
+The father of the bride, for example, should speak of his pride at this beautiful celebration and his charming daughter.
+The father will mention his daughter's excellent choice of a husband, perhaps some funny family stories, and a word of thanks to all the gathered guests.
+The wedding is one of the few occasions where fathers are allowed to get emotional.

-The bridegroom's speech should include his appreciation towards the bride's family, pay tribute to all those who have made this day so special and definitely say some lovely words about his bride.
-Perhaps include a witty or romantic anecdote from your courtship days, excluding the sensitive details.
+The bridegroom's speech should include his appreciation towards the bride's family and pay tribute to all those who have made this day so special.
+He should emphasize kind and loving words about his bride, and perhaps include a witty or romantic anecdote from the courtship days, excluding the sensitive details.

-He can bring in funny stories from his friendship with the groom, a special story about the bride (carefully selected, of course), experiences with the wedding planning and so on.
+He can bring in funny stories from his friendship with the groom, a unique story about the bride (carefully selected, of course), experiences with the wedding planning, and so on.
 He should also wish the couple much joy in their marriage.
 Same goes for the maid of honor speech.

-Although there is no formal structure, as the bride you can thank all those who graced the occasion, include a message or two from those who couldn't make it and say something nice about your husband and his family.
-A funny or romantic story or two about you and the groom are also appropriate.
+There is no formal structure for a toast by the bride.
+As the bride, you can thank all those who graced the occasion.
+The bride should include a message or two from those who couldn't make it and say something thoughtful about her husband and his family.
+A funny or romantic story or two about yourself as the bride and the groom are also appropriate.

-Weddings are wrought with lots of emotion and some element of protocol is expected.
+Weddings are wrought with lots of emotion, and guests expect some element of the protocol.
 People will be analyzing everything from the table napkins to the speech content.
-So keep that thought in the back of your mind if you've been asked to be among those at the celebration giving wedding toast speeches.
+Keep that thought in mind if asked to celebrate the wedding event by giving one of the wedding toast speeches.